11 Vintage Coach Bags Every Collector Wishes They Owned

 If you have this unique bag in your closet, you’ve got a goldmine.
 The bag was first introduced in 1972 and is embossed with the Presidential seal.
 Coach fans have paid exorbitant prices to snag one of these, including someone who bought it for $2,750 on eBay.

 The Station has a similar silhouette to the Winnie — consider them sisters, not twins.
 It first landed on the scene in 1983, and features a top handle, a turnlock closure, and detachable straps.
-You’ll find rehabbed Station bags in unique colors like navy blue listed for over $300.
+You’ll find rehabbed Station bags in unique colors like navy blue or lavender that sell for over $400.

 There are variations of the Ergo bag out there, from the Ergo Satchel to the Ergo Shopper (most Ergo bags launched in 1997).
-It has a signature rounded silhouette and sewed-on straps, and certain iterations are listed for upwards of $590.
+It has a signature rounded silhouette and sewed-on straps, and certain iterations can sell for $200-plus.

 True to its name, the Coach Suspender bag has shoulder straps that resemble suspenders.
 The bag, which was made in the mid-1970s, comes in a variety of neutral colors like black, rust, and tan.
 If you’ve got one of these at home, you’re in luck: Well-maintained suspender bags can sell for close to $2,000.